 The largest groups are the Hausa in the north, the Yoruba in the southwest and the Igbo (or Ibo) in the southeast, who account for around a fifth of the population each.
 The languages of these three groups can therefore be used in government.
 Other large groups include the Ijaw in the east and the Fulani in the north.

-Nigeria is divided into 36 states, in the 13 northern states; the vast majority of people are Muslim.
-The Hausa have been Muslims for almost a thousand years, having been converted to Islam by Arab traders and merchants from the 10th century.
+Nigeria is divided into 36 states, and in the 13 northern states; the vast majority of people are Muslim.
+The Hausa have been Muslims for almost a thousand years, having been converted to Islam by Arab traders and merchants in the 10th century.
 In the southern states, the majority of Nigerians are Christian, while some groups continue to practice indigenous beliefs.
 Generally, religion is taken very seriously, most people will attend church on a Sunday and make frequent references to God or Jesus in everyday conversation.
 Southern indigenous faiths centre on a belief in spirits and also in a Supreme Being or creator, known as Olorun/Olodumare in Yoruba culture and Chineke/Chukwu by Igbo people.

 Pidgin, a mix of African languages and English, also is common throughout southern Nigeria.
 It basically uses English words mixed into Yoruba or Igbo grammar structures.
 Pidgin originally evolved from the need for British sailors to find a way to communicate with local merchants.
 Today it is often used in ethnically mixed urban areas as a common form of communication among people who have not had formal education in English.